 HotShock 5 Energizer

-A low-cost 0.5 joule low-impedance electric fence charger which is recommended for temporary, short-length fences for sheep, goats, poultry and wildlife.
+A low-cost 0.5 joule low-impedance electric fence charger.
+Recommended for temporary, short-length fences for sheep, goats, poultry and wildlife.
 Also temporary medium-length or permanent short-length fences for cattle and horses.

 - 1 mile of 3 strand cattle fence